How SMEs Can Help Close the Gender Pay Gap - Fleximize

 4. Support women workers

-We all benefit from equality, and all companies have a role to play.
+We all benefit from gender equality, and all businesses have a role to play.